Home Heat Pump Guide

 Heat Pumps

 An air source heat pump absorbs warmth from the outside air and uses a refrigeration cycle to amplify it, heating water that circulates through your radiators or underfloor heating.
-A ground source heat pump does the same thing but draws heat from the ground via buried pipes.
-Both deliver significantly more heat energy than the electricity they consume — typically 2.5 to 4 times as much.
+A ground source heat pump draws heat from the ground via buried pipes.
+Both deliver 2.5 to 4 times more heat than the electricity they consume.

 Biomass Boilers